Amazon Prime: Prime Music

-Prime Music is an ad-free music streaming service that is included in the cost of the standard Amazon Prime membership.
+Amazon Music is an ad-free music streaming service that is included in the cost of the standard Amazon Prime membership.
 It began in 2007.
+In November 2022, the music catalog was significantly expanded to 100 million songs.
+Amazon offers a separate subscription service called Amazon Music Unlimited, which costs $11.99 per month for Prime members and $12.99 per month for non-members.

-In November 2022, the music catalog was significantly expanded, and the style was changed to be similar to Pandora or listening to a Radio broadcasting.
+It began in 2007.
+In November 2022, the music catalog was significantly expanded, and the style was changed to be similar to Pandora.
 This means that when users choose a song, Prime Music plays something similar, rather than the specific song that was selected.
 When users dislike the song substituted by Prime Music, they can skip a limited number of songs per hour.
 This change was introduced as part of an effort to bolster Amazon against rival offerings from Walmart.

-Amazon offers a separate subscription service called Amazon Music, which costs $8.99 per month for Prime members and $9.99 per month for others.
-Subscribers to Music Unlimited can choose which songs they want to listen to without being redirected to similar songs or similar artists.

-Amazon's music streaming services represent 10% of the market, making it far less popular than Spotify and Apple Music.

 Prime Video

 The service debuted on September 7, 2006, as Amazon Unbox in the United States.
 On September 4, 2008, the service was renamed Amazon Video on Demand.
 The Unbox name still refers to the local program, which as of August 2014 is no longer available for downloading purchased instant videos.
 On February 22, 2011, the service rebranded as Amazon Instant Video.

 The services grew and in 2011 Amazon bought UK based streaming and by mail DVD rental service named Lovefilm in 2011 and now the combined services were relaunched as Prime Video.